biologist79/ESPuino/README.md

 * 08.09.2022: New playmode `SINGLE_TRACK_OF_DIR_RANDOM`: picks and plays one file randomly out of a directory and fall asleep subsequently.

 ## Known bugs
-* For ESPuinos making use of SPI to connect SD, there's an unsolved problem that sometimes leads to incomplete file-transfers via webtransfer or FTP.
+* For ESPuinos making use of SPI to connect SD, there's an unsolved problem that occasionally leads to incomplete file-transfers via webtransfer or FTP-transger.
 Solution: use SD_MMC instead (by the way: it's faster and needs one GPIO less).
 ## ESPuino - what's that?
 The basic idea of ESPuino is to use RFID-tags to direct a music-player.
 Even for kids this concept is simple: place an RFID-object (card, character) on top of a box and the music starts to play stuff from SD or webradio.
 Place another RFID-object on it and anything else is played.
 Simple as that.